 Fairly dark magical adventure romance set in an alternate Victorian London.
 Magic is real, though kept hidden by a network of magical police.
 Lucien Vaudrey, Lord Crane, ends up hiring Stephen Day, one of these magicians, when a supernatural threat causes Lucien to make repeated attempts on his own life.
 It’s not at all awkward that Lucien’s family destroyed Stephen’s.
 Nope.
 Stephen’s not angry about that at all.

 Three books in this series, each of which is a very compelling combination of (a) Lucien being a tall kick-ass rich motherf—- who’s SO unimpressed with backwards England after living in exile in China for years, (b) Stephen being a short, pissy, frighteningly powerful magician who Lucien can’t keep his hands off, and (c) some kind of terrifying and creepy paranormal threat they face together.
-Charles is known for her expertise and attention to historical detail, and she balances the paranormal threat and the passionate ongoing love story in each book exquisitely.
+Charles is known for her expertise and attention to historical detail, and she balances the paranormal threat and the passionate ongoing love story (the sex is often D/s) in each book exquisitely.
 There tons of great secondary characters, including believable villains, and enjoyable political infighting within the secret magical community.

 There are in-between short stories for the novels, numbered on the Goodreads page for the series as 1.5, 2.5, and 3.5, but I believe those are rolled into the novels in the editions Charles self-published in 2017 after getting her rights back.
 The .5 short story is better read after the series, IMHO, as it’s backstory that’s only meaningful once you know Lucien’s past.